xwjBupt/BBox-Label-Tool/README.md

-BBox-Label-Tool modify by seqquence labeling
+BBox-Label-Tool modify by sequence labeling
 ===============

 A simple tool for labeling object bounding boxes in images, implemented with Python Tkinter.